apigee/iloveapis2015-hmac-httpsignature/hmac/Readme.md

 ```

+In the above example,
-The client uses the openssl tool to compute the HMAC on the client side.
+the client uses the openssl tool to compute the HMAC on the client side.
 The client then transmit the payload, the hmac, and the API key in a request to the API Proxy.
 The Proxy uses the API Key to lookup the consumer secret.
 It then computes the HMAC, and compares the computed HMAC against the client-provided HMAC value.

+Note: you must use your API Key and consumer secret, as shown by the provisioning script, or as shown in the Edge Administrative UI.
+The values here are valid for my own test application, and won't work for you.

 The following example shows what happens when the client uses a different key than that used on the server: